ucan-wg/delegation/README.md

 }
 ```

-A good litmus test for invocation validity by a discharging agent is to check if they would be able to create a valid delegation for that capability.
+A good litmus test for invocation validity by a invoking agent is to check if they would be able to create a valid delegation for that capability.

 ### 5.2.2 Token Uniqueness